adloky/smalls/english/all-dorothys-adventures-in-oz.md

 They looked at the lovely little girl wonderingly, and the Wizard asked,

 "What happens to your paper village when it rains?"
 "It does not rain here," replied Miss Cuttenclip.
-"Glinda

-keeps all the rain storms away; so I never worry about it.
+"Glinda keeps all the rain storms away; so I never worry about it.

 It will give me pleasure to show you my paper kingdom.
 Of course you must go slowly and carefully."

 They left the cottage and followed their guide through the various streets of the village.
 It was indeed an amazing place.
 In one place a large group of nice paper dolls assembled to greet their Queen.
 These dolls marched and danced before the visitors, and then they all waved their paper handkerchiefs and sang a song called "The Flag of Our Native Land."

 Suddenly the Shaggy Man sneezed.
-The result was ter- rible.
+The result was terrible.
 The paper dolls flew and fluttered in wild confusion in every direction.
 A wail of terror and grief came from the scattered throng, and Miss Cuttenclip exclaimed,

 "Dear me! dear me!"